Marceillo/shark-run/README.md

   lines.
 - dependencies are added to the requirements.txt.
 - I wanted the game to flow from one function to the next in the  Python language.
-- I created a helper file called shark as this helped to keep the code easy to read in the main code file.
+- I created a helper file called shark as this helped to keep the code easy to read  and clean.
-- The helper file also keeps all the art and added functions, to a minimum in the main code.
 - This makes for easier implementation and error handling.
-- The language used is an old sailer nautical language as it fits with them and is different.
+- The language used is an old sailer nautical language as it fits with theme of the project.
-- after the welcome message the player has an opportunity to insert a player name or username for a better word.
+- After the welcome message the player has an opportunity to insert a player name or username for a better word.
 - Certain messages have ASCII art as this personalized the experience with often the username displayed and information in others.
 - The ASCII art also plays a role in displaying a color-changing image indicating to the user that they are reaching critical life levels.
-- Implemented error message should they have used the incorrect value or correct value.
+- Implemented error handeling messages, should the user have provided a incorrect value.

 ## Colour used from Colorama

 - I used some of the colors provided by Colorama (RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, WHITE)
-- For this game, I chose CYAN as it is the closer color to the ocean for the start of the game.
+- For this game, I chose CYAN as it is a better color to represent the ocean for the start of the game.
 - Other colors were YELLOW and RED to signify to the user the shark is getting closer with each incorrect answer.
 - GREEN was used for the instructions and when you win the game.